enedellec/psi/README.md

     - YYY corresponds to either *all* or *even-only* values; *all* means that SHA256 values have been generated from integers between 0 and (XXX-1), and *even-only* means that SHA256 values have been generated from even integers between 0 and (2*XXX-1).
 - For more information on the generation of data, you just need to have a look on the `main.go` file in the `data-generation` folder

-# PSI without enclaves on a single VM
+# PSI without enclaves in a single VM
 - Select one of the VM created above, and open two terminals
-- For the first one, enter the following command
+- In the first one, enter the following command
 ```
 cd ~/psi/without-enclaves/server
 go run .
 ```
 - The server will wait for incoming requests
-- For the second one, enter the following command:
+- In the second one, enter the following command:
 ```
 cd ~/psi/without-enclaves/client
 go run . --file=../../data/data-100-all.csv